-St. Mary's Ministry of Welcome.
+St. Mary's Ministry of Welcome November to 30th March

-As the building of St. Mary’s began in 1420 there are many things of special historic interest which ‘Welcomers’ like to point out.
+As the building of St. Mary’s began in about 1430 there are many things of special historic interest which ‘Welcomers’ like to point out.
 Many visitors fail to notice the wonderful door which has been in use since the church was built.( Interestingly the wicket hinges are dated 1747-the wicket is the smaller door set in the big door- so was this a later modification or had the hinges worn out through frequent use?)
 Visitors are often given a demonstration of the amazing way the door closes and so appreciate the skills of those who crafted it.

 The Font is Victorian but part of the cover is mediaeval.
 Unfortunately in 2007 the Font cover suspension cable snapped so the Font could not be used for baptisms.
 However, thanks to a generous donor, a new cable was fitted in February 2010.
 This brought the Font back into use for baptisms and visitors can see how the Font cover is raised.

 |The Ark Club (children’s group for ages 4 years upwards) meets on the 1st,3rd and 4th Sunday each month in term time during the 10.15 service for lots of fun with arts, crafts, stories and songs.There is an All Age Worship Service at 10.15am on the 2nd Sunday in which the young people participate fully. |